zi1yhoussam/Weatherbot/README.md

 ### Training the NLU model

-Training of the NLU model didn't change much from the way it was shown in the video.
+Training of the NLU model didn't change much.
 To train and test the model run:

 ``` python nlu_model.py ```